tif2mrc(1) tif2mrc(1)

 DESCRIPTION

-tif2mrc takes a series of tiff files and converts them into an MRC
+tif2mrc takes a series of TIFF files and converts them into an MRC

-stack. tif2mrc can also convert a single multi-page tiff file to an
+stack. tif2mrc can also convert a single multi-page TIFF file to an

 MRC stack.